-D. caninum, the double-pored tapeworm, is present in dogs and cats.
+D. caninum, the double-pored tapeworm, may be present in dogs and cats.
 Fleas are the intermediate host.
-Ingestion of an infected flea, usually by a young child, causes an asymptomatic, self-limited infection, but proglottids (tapeworm segments) may be seen in stool.
+Ingestion of an infected flea, usually by a young child, causes an asymptomatic, self-limited infection, but proglottids (tapeworm segments) may be seen in stool (see Centers for Disease Control and Prevention (CDC): Dipylidium caninum).

 Drugs Mentioned In This Article